betaflight/betaflight/docs/Blackbox.md

 need to reduce the sampling rate in the Blackbox settings, see the later section on configuring the Blackbox feature for details.

-The Blackbox feature is currently available on the Naze32 and Naze32Pro targets.
-It may work on other targets, but you will need to enable those manually in `/src/main/target/xxx/target.h` by adding a `#define BLACKBOX` statement and recompile Cleanflight.

 ## Hardware

 The blackbox software is designed to be used with an [OpenLog serial data logger][] and a microSDHC card.
 You need a